A Timeline of Coronado History

 1920: Twenty–six year old Edward, Prince of Wales, creates the social event of the year with his April visit.

-1926: John Spreckels dies, marking the end of an era in Coronado.
+1926: John D. Spreckels dies, ending an era in Coronado.
 The Spreckels Company files articles of incorporation to split into three companies.

 1927: Charles A. Lindbergh departs for New York from North Island; from there he undertakes the first transatlantic flight to Paris.